Arthritis Physiotherapy Treatment UK – Proven Pain Relief, Mobility Exercises & Expert Care

 Why Physiotherapy Matters in Arthritis Management

-Physiotherapy is a core treatment across UK clinical guidance because it targets pain, stiffness, weakness, and loss of function together.
+Arthritis Physiotherapy is a core treatment across UK clinical guidance because it targets pain, stiffness, weakness, and loss of function together.
 Rather than focusing only on joints, physiotherapy looks at how the whole body moves and supports those joints.

 Clinical Perspective from Phoenix Physio